sezgink/trainTripDataProject/README.md

 ## Some Insights From Collected Data

-Relying on data visualizations of below,
+Relying on data visualizations below:
 - Saturday is the most demanding day and tickets are consumpted 7 days before the trip date.
 - A serious amount of ticket returns happening on the day before the trip.
 - When there is a low demand to cancelled trip, returns create significant increment in empty seats.